mjs001/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [ x] Explain the difference between `Relational Databases` and `SQL`.
+  SQL databases make you use structured schemas and all of your data must follow the same structure a relational database has dynamic schemas for unstructured data, data can be stored in a variety of ways but sql also allows for advanced querying and since the data is all structured the same it makes it easier.

-- [ ] Why do tables need a `primary key`?
+- [x ] Why do tables need a `primary key`? it ensures you are able to query each table row individually while not changing the overall data.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ x] What is the name given to a table column that references the primary key on another table. foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ x] What do we need in order to have a _many to many_ relationship between two tables. you need a linked data table or a intermediary table with the data that links the two tables.

 ## Minimum Viable Product